Kisarazu: Meiji Restoration and Kisarazu Prefecture

 Kisarazu was part of the complex reconfiguration of administrative areas at the start of the Meiji period.
 In 1871, as part of the abolition of the han system, the Sakurai Domain, located partly in Kisarazu, was abolished and "Sakurai Prefecture" was established.

 In November of the same year, the prefecture was combined with the former Awa Province and Kazusa Province to form "Kisarazu Prefecture".
-The prefectural seat was established in the present-day Kaifusa district of Kisarazu.
+The prefectural seat was established in the present-day Kaifuchi district of Kisarazu.
 Kisarazu Prefecture was established two years later in 1873.
 It was combined with Inba Prefecture to form present-day Chiba Prefecture.
 Kisarazu Town, founded on April 1, 1889 with the creation of the modern municipalities system.

-World War II and Post-War Period
+World War II and post-war period

 Kisarazu was developed as a center for military activity as part of the militarization of Japan in the 1930s.
 In 1935-1936 the Imperial Japanese Navy, established the Kisarazu Air Field for the Kisarazu Air Group on landfill in the northern part of Kisarazu to protect Tokyo from attack.
 The base served as an arsenal, and employed up to 17,000 workers during the war.
 It was this site that received the remains of Admiral Isoroku Yamamoto after being transported back to Japan aboard Japanese battleship Musashi.
 The Nakajima Kikka, Japan's first jet-powered aircraft, was tested at the base in 1945.
 The base was used by the United States Air Force from 1945 as "Kisarazu Air Base".
 In 1956, the base was officially transferred to the control of the Japan Air Self-Defense Force (JASDF).

 On November 3, 1942.
 Kisarazu Town, Iwane Village, Kiyokawa Village, and Namioka Village marged to form Kisarazu City.
 Kisarazu was expanded through merger with neighboring Aoyagi Town on March 31, 1955, and again through merger with Amaha Town and Osawa Town on April 25, 1971.

+In 2025, Kisarazu was designated as an "Africa Hometown" by the Japan International Cooperation Agency as part of an exchange program between Japan and Nigeria, leading to public complaints.
+Coupled with the fact that the Kisarazu City Hall government building in front of the station has been renamed "Nigeria City Hall government building in front of the station" on Google Maps, concerns spread among Japanese people that an influx of immigrants from disorderly countries will lead to an increase in crime.